TNEL-UCSD/nacq/readme.txt

 Overview:
 Design files for a electrophysiology (ephys) recording tailored for the clinic.
 Our system is based on Intan technologies (intantech.com).

+If any of the materials are used, please cite:

+Hermiz, J., et al. "A clinic compatible, open source electrophysiology system."
+2016 38th Annual International Conference of the IEEE Engineering in Medicine and Biology Society (EMBC).
+IEEE, 2016.

 Included in this system are:

 -Power Isolator (nacq/pcbs/Isolation Board)
 -> Provides isolated power to Intan headstages.
 Can support up to 256 channels.